About WAMSS Mental Health

 To empower medical students to be effective advocates for mental health patients and professionals.

 We aim to offer a variety of events to address these aims.
-They range from stimulating academic and awareness evenings like our expert Q&A Panels, to informal self-care opportunities such as our karaoke nights.
+They range from stimulating academic and awareness evenings like our expert Q&A Panels, to informal self-care opportunities such as our salsa dancing nights.

 We help to implement the initiatives of the Australian Medical Students’ Association (AMSA) Mental Health Campaign at a local level, and also work with the UWA Guild, the UWA School of Psychiatry and Clinical Neurosciences, and local organisations.